SLAC-OCIO/dev-processes/docs/drupal/slac_sites.md

 http://slac-ext:80/ is set up and ready for use.
 ```

-**Database and Site Initialization**
+##Database and Site Initialization##

-So far you have retrieved the codebase and configured the local webserver.Next we'll need to setup the database.
+Thus far you have retrieved the codebase and configured the local webserver.
+Next,  we'll need to setup the database.

-**Local Sites Settings**
+###Local Sites Settings###

 Every Drupal site needs a settings file.
 This file is called _settings.php_ for single websites it is located in /_sitename_/sites/default/settings.php.